 • Regex Match

-4. Type/select the value(s) you would to search on each row.
+Type and choose the values you would to search on each row.
 Press ENTER to add values.
-You can then choose to add additional filters.
+You can then choose to add additional filters by selecting "ADD RULE".
 Once you are done, select APPLY to populate the sheet with the filter.
+You can add multiple values and this field will autocomplete your value search.

 Additional Filter Features